turingschool/lesson_plans/ruby_02-web_applications_with_ruby/introduction_to_javascript.markdown

 ```js
 Array.isArray(x)  // true
 ```
  We can however use a for loop instead of forEach.
-The for loop will work for any collection including Array's.

 `for(initialization; condition; final-expression) { doSomething } `